 It was first experimented scientifically by a group of urologists in America in the 1980s having discovered that acupuncturists have been placing needles close to the posterior tibial nerve in the ankle while treating bladder control symptoms.
 Following clinical trials, PTNS has been proven to be effective in calming a big bundle of nerve endings in the pelvis called pudendal nerve.
 Pudendal nerves can often malfunction and cause spasm of muscles connected to the pelvic bones causing lower backache, groin and thigh pain as well as lower abdominal pain.

 In addition, pudendal nerve malfunction (otherwise known as pudendal neuropathy) can also affect the bladder, causing increased frequency of voiding and urgency, as well as urge incontinence.
 Pudendal neuropathy can, in addition, affect the bowels, causing irritable bowel symptoms with intermittent bloating, constipation and loose motions.
 PTNS is FDA-approved in America for treating overactive bladder as well as faecal incontinence.
-PTNS has also been shown to be effective in treating chronic pelvic pain in patients with prostatitis as well as interstitial cystitis.
+PTNS has also been shown to be effective in treating chronic pelvic pain in patients with prostatitis as well as interstitial cystitis, also known as bladder pain syndrome.

 How does PTNS work?